Your Safety is Our Priority

 Sign up today to receive emergency notifications.

-Villa Maria College complies with the requirements of the Clery Act and discloses information about crime statistics and various policies and procedures intended to keep Villa safe.
-The 2014 Annual Security Report can be read here: Villa-Maria-College-Annual-Security-Report-2016 A copy of this report is held in the Business Office located on the first floor of the Main Building.
+In compliance with the Clery Act, Villa Maria College discloses information about crime statistics and various policies and procedures intended to keep Villa safe.
+The 2016 Annual Security Report can be read here: Villa-Maria-College-Annual-Security-Report-2016.
+A copy of this report is held in the Business Office located on the first floor of the Main Building.

-- Prospective employees are notified of the availability of the report via a direct link URL on the Employment section of the Villa website.
+- Prospective employees are notified of the availability of the report on the employment section of Villa’s website.

-- Prospective students are notified of the availability of the report via a direct link URL on the Admissions section of the Villa website.
+- Prospective students are notified of the availability of the report on the admissions section of Villa’s website.

 - Current or prospective students and employees may request a paper copy at no charge from the Business Office located on the first floor of the Main Building or by calling 716.961.1884.